HTTP-RPC/Lima/README.md

 }
 ```

-The `ignoreLayoutMargins` argument instructs the cell to pin the content to its edges instead of its layout margins.
+The `ignoreMargins` argument instructs the cell to pin the content to its edges instead of its layout margins.
 Since this value is `false` in the preceding example, the cells content will be pinned to its margins.

 When the `selectionStyle` property of an `LMTableViewCell` instance is set to `none`, the cell will not consume touch events.
 Touches that occur within the cell but do not intersect with a subview are ignored, preventing selection.

-Similarly, the `LMTableViewHeaderFooterView` class can be used when the content options provided by the default `UITableViewHeaderFooterView` class are not sufficient.
+Like `LMTableViewCell`, the `LMTableViewHeaderFooterView` class can be used when the content options provided by the default `UITableViewHeaderFooterView` class are not sufficient.
 For example, the following code creates a custom header/footer view containing a label and a switch:

 ```swift
 LMTableViewHeaderFooterView(